 - You should post the WD in a prominent place at the worksite.

-Vacation and Holidays
+Service Contract Act Vacation and Holidays

 - Read the Fringe Benefits section following the Occupational Listing.
 Different WD’s, even on the same contract, may have different Health & Welfare, Vacation, and Holiday requirements.

 - Incumbents are due vacation based on the length of service as per the WD.
-Length of service is the length of service with the predecessor contractors in the performance of similar work at the same Federal facility, not just the length of service with you as the new contractor.
+The length of service is the length of service with the predecessor contractors in the performance of similar work at the same Federal facility, not just the length of service with you as the new contractor.
 If you are taking over an SCA contract with incumbents, the predecessor contractor is required to provide you with a list of incumbents and their length of service so you can determine the accurate vacation due to each incumbent.

 - Vacation is vested on the employee’s anniversary date and must be used or paid out by the next anniversary date.
 The SCA does not allow carry over vacation even if your normal company policy does.